Update your Address and Phone Number for Health First Colorado & Child Health Plan Plus

 3. Practice self-compassion

-See if you can let go of the thoughts you have about how the way you think, feel or look should be different.
+See if you can let go of the inner critic who says you should think, feel or look different.
 Instead, focus on the things you like about yourself.
 Nobody is perfect.
-Over time, begin to embrace your quirks — your awkward jokes at soccer practice, your process of leading meetings, or your unusual way of thinking about things.
+Over time, begin to embrace your quirks — your awkward jokes in social situations, your process of leading meetings, or your unusual way of thinking about things.
 Through this acceptance, you’re acknowledging that you are worthy just the way you are.

 4. Be there for yourself

 When life gets rough, many of us abandon ourselves during times of challenge.
-We engage in harsh self-criticism — which only leaves us feeling worse.
-What we need most when we are going through a difficult time is for someone to say “I see you.
+We engage in harsh self-criticism and negative self-talk — which only leaves us feeling worse.
+What we need most when we are going through a difficult situation is for someone to say “I see you.
 I see how badly you’re hurting.
 I’m here.”
+Keep a gratitude journal of all the things you’re thankful for in your life, including positive things about yourself.

-The next time you experience emotional pain, acknowledge how you were feeling and offer yourself some comfort.
+The next time you’re in a challenging situation and experience emotional pain, acknowledge how you were feeling and offer yourself some comfort.
 Place your hand on your chest, give yourself a hug or say something kind and soothing to yourself.

 *If you or someone you love is struggling with mental health, request an appointment with one of our professional mental health providers at Diversus Health today.
 If you need immediate assistance, call our crisis hotline at 844-493-8255, or text ‘TALK’ to 38255.